 William F. Quinn was the chairman and founder of American Beacon Advisors, a \$56 billion investment management firm responsible for managing the American Airlines pension funds as well as assets from external clients including the American Beacon mutual funds.
-Prior to his retirement from American Beacon on September 30, 2015, he had been with the firm and its predecessors, which was wholly owned by AMR

-Corporation until 2008, since 1974.
+Prior to his retirement from American Beacon on September 30, 2015, he had been with the firm and its predecessors, which was wholly owned by AMR Corporation until 2008, since 1974.
 Mr. Quinn was appointed by Mayor Rawlings to the Dallas Police & Fire Pension Board in September 2017 and was elected Chairman by the Board in October 2017.
-Mr. Quinn was appointed to the Board of CSW Industrials, a publicly traded NASDAQ listed company, on October 1, 2015, and formerly served on the boards of directors of three other public companies.
-He has served on several investment committees for non-profit endowments and has been a leader within the corporate pension community serving on several industry groups.
+He was appointed to the Board of CSW Industrials, a publicly traded NASDAQ listed company, on October 1, 2015, and served until August 2021.
+In August 2021, Mr. Quinn was elected to the Board of Texas Mutual Insurance, the predominant workers compensation insurer in the State of Texas.
+He also formerly served on the boards of directors of three other public companies, and has served on several investment committees for non-profit endowments and has been a leader within the corporate pension community serving on several industry groups.
 He is a graduate of Fordham University and became a certified public accountant while working at Arthur Young & Co.
 Mr. Quinn has served on the Board since February 1, 2011.